Personal Workspace

 Reflections

-We’re building something that adapts to user context and autonomy, but honestly: the hard part isn’t the AI.
-It's knowing when to stay out of the way.
+Building with agentic systems has been quite intriguing.
+It's important in knowing when to stay out of the way.
 Too much adaptation and people feel like they’ve lost control.
 Too little defeats the point.